Today I’ve got something often overlooked but extremely important to share.

 Paranoia, confusion, hallucinations, aggression, and risky behavior are all effects of prolonged sleep deprivation.

-Moral reasoning becomes nearly absent in one study, with the subjects instead relying on rote rules and regulations, things conspicuously absent in an SHTF world.
+In one study, moral reasoning is nearly absent, with the subjects instead relying on rote rules and regulations, which are conspicuously absent in an SHTF world.

 Peter Tripp stayed awake for 201 hours for a radio stunt.